sanlega/42-HEADER-MADRID/README.md

 If you would like to contribute to this project, feel free to create a fork of the repository and submit a pull request with your changes.
 We appreciate your help in making this plugin even better! 💪

-If you need help, feel free to contact me on Slack! 📩 My login is **slegaris** . 😊
+If you need help, feel free to contact me on Slack! 📩 My login is **slegaris** . 😊 not if you are a piscineer